flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

 Note that [ACME certificates](https://cert-manager.io/docs/configuration/acme/) are not supported as an issuer for service mesh certificates.

-When OSM requests certificates, it will create cert-manager [`CertificateRequest`](https://cert-manager.io/docs/concepts/certificaterequest/) resources that are signed by the configured issuer.
+When osm-edge requests certificates, it will create cert-manager [`CertificateRequest`](https://cert-manager.io/docs/concepts/certificaterequest/) resources that are signed by the configured issuer.

-### Configure cert-manger for OSM signing
+### Configure cert-manger for osm-edge signing

-cert-manager must first be installed, with an issuer ready, before OSM can be installed using cert-manager as the certificate provider.
+cert-manager must first be installed, with an issuer ready, before osm-edge can be installed using cert-manager as the certificate provider.
 You can find the installation documentation for cert-manager [here](https://cert-manager.io/docs/installation/).